ManimCommunity/manim/docs/source/tutorials/configuration.rst

 many different use cases.
 There are many configuration options that can be configured at different times during the scene rendering process.
-Each option can be configured programmatically via `the ManimConfig class`_, or at the time of command invocation via `command line arguments`_, or at the time the library is first imported via `the config files`_.
+Each option can be configured programmatically via `the ManimConfig class`_, or at the time of command invocation via `command-line arguments`_, or at the time the library is first imported via `the config files`_.